 Alex Job Racing press release

-Alex Job Racing Fourth and 15th at the Six Hour Mark in Daytona
+Alex Job Racing Fifth and 16th at 18 Hours in Daytona

 Photo by: Eric Gilbert

 DAYTONA BEACH, Fla, (Jan.
-27, 2012), Alex Job Racing (AJR) started the 50th Anniversary GRAND-AM Rolex Sports Car Series Rolex 24 At Daytona looking to be the rabbit in the ultra-competitive 46 car GT field running at Daytona International Speedway.
+29, 2012), Alex Job Racing (AJR) heads into the final six-hour leg of the 50th Anniversary GRAND-AM Rolex Sports Car Series Rolex 24 At Daytona.
+The team is running in the top five and racing for a GT podium finish at Daytona International Speedway.

 Photo by: Eric Gilbert